Urigo/angular-meteor/README.md

 > WARNING: This branch is not stable yet.
 It is subject to experimentation and change.

 ## TODO for v0.2
+> Target release to be before May 2014.

 ### Dependencies (100% Done)
 * Update to Angular v1.3.x (latest).
 (Done)